6b6tcom/6b6tCore-Folia/README.md

 ## Configuration

 A default `config.yml` will be created on first launch.
 It contains options for language, login behaviour and other settings.
 Messages can be translated by editing the files in `src/main/resources/languages`.

+The `broadcastMessage` section controls the periodic advertisement that runs once per hour by default.
+Set `enabled` to `false` to disable it or adjust the interval as needed.

 ## License